LiJianhong-qwq/CP3402_Practicals/Week 2/week_2_journey.md

 https://zhuanlan.zhihu.com/p/88000594
 # Estimated Hours
-This week had me confused from the beginning and took me 2 days
+This week had me confused from the beginning and took me 2 days.
+Goals of this assignment:
+Set up Joomla environment→Apply template→Export Joomla from local host→Upload to cloud server

 # Content Insights